Ranondorf/netssh/README.md

 ## Installation
 ### Prequisites

-- Relies on Python modules that can be installed via PIP (Netmiko being the main one).
-Python3 is required.
+- Python 3
+- pip install netmiko

 ### Installing Program
-Clone this GIT repo to a directory on the local machine.
-However when calling the script call it from a separate folder.
-Copy ouput, devices, commands and config files to the calling folder.
+- Clone this GIT repo to a directory on the local machine.
+- However when calling the script call it from a separate folder.
+Copy output, devices, commands and config files to the calling folder.

 For example, setup like this